Steve Wilkos: Jerry Springer

 In May 1994, the producers of Jerry Springer, taped in Chicago at that time, needed security guards, so they decided to hire Wilkos and other off-duty police officers to work part-time for the show.
 Wilkos recruited several fellow officers for the job, and he retired from the force in 2002 and worked exclusively for the show beginning in 2001.

 Entertainment Weekly reported that Wilkos became a professional wrestler with the MCW Pro Wrestling during a temporary production hiatus of Jerry Springer.
 In 2005, Wilkos appeared as a guest on Check, Please!, a restaurant-reviewing program on Chicago's PBS station, WTTW.
 In 2006, after Springer began what would be a seven-episode stint on Dancing with the Stars, Wilkos filled in for him in the meantime and Springer later recruited Wilkos to substitute for him each Monday, calling him "the obvious choice".

 Beyond Jerry Springer, he has made cameo appearances on the MLB Network.
 He's also appeared on TV series Between Brothers, The Wayans Bros. and in the movie Austin Powers: The Spy Who Shagged Me as a security guard for Jerry Springer.

 The Steve Wilkos Show

 In January 2007, NBC Universal Television officially announced that Wilkos would host a talk show of his own based at NBC Tower in Chicago.
 The self-titled program premiered on September 10, 2007, and received high ratings.
 Wilkos is known for his abrasive approach to solving disputes.

 Like other tabloid talk shows, The Steve Wilkos Show aired primarily on affiliates of Fox, MyNetworkTV and The CW.
-Only scattered ABC, CBS and NBC affiliates in smaller markets aired it to fill their timeslot.
-The CW Plus has aired The Steve Wilkos Show since 2007, airing weekdays between 8am-10am.
+Only scattered ABC, CBS and NBC affiliates in smaller markets aired it to fill their timeslot and it never aired in Los Angeles.
+The CW Plus has aired The Steve Wilkos Show since 2007, airing weekdays between 8am-11am.

+The show ended production in March 2026 as part of NBCUniversal's decision to end all of their first-run syndication programs.